 Since much of Moab is located on public land run by the Bureau of Land Management, visitors can also camp for free in many areas.
 (I camped in my car at a designated site, as many people do in the area, for four nights without paying a single penny for accommodation.)
 If camping isn’t your thing, there’s one hostel in Moab that’ll run you about $12 per night and plenty of Airbnbs and hotels that won’t break the bank.

 Moab is also the ultimate playground for dirt bikes, ATVs and four-wheel-drive vehicles like Jeeps, trucks and side-by-side UTVs.
 If you don’t own one and are willing to dish out a few more bucks, there are plenty of rental companies in town that’ll help you get your fix.
-You can find tours and rentals here.
+You can find ATV tours and rentals in Moab here.

 Since the mighty Colorado River runs directly through the town, white water rafting and kayaking even make their way into the itineraries of visitors.
 Moab even has a downtown area, which is a bustling miniature town with restaurants, plenty of lodging and its own brewery — so you can kick back after a long day of outdoor adventures.